 - > certain technical items specific to insurance and reinsurance recorded under assets and liabilities in the Company's consolidated accounts have been estimated on statistical and actuarial bases, in particular technical reserves, deferred profit sharing, deferred acquisition costs and values in force.
 The methods used to determine these items are described in sections 3.1.2 and 3.12 of the accounting principles and methods, as well as in Notes 3, 13, 14, 25 and 26 in the notes to the consolidated accounts.
-We assessed the reasonableness of the assumptions used in the calculation models, based on the Group's experience, its regulatory and economic environment and the consistency of these assumptions taken as a whole; - > goodwill is subject to recoverability tests carried out at each inventory date in accordance with the methods described in section 3.1.1 of the accounting principles and methods and in Note 2 to the consolidated accounts.
-We examined the conditions for performing these impairment tests, as well as the cash flow projections, assumptions used and sensitivity tests, and we ensured that the notes to the consolidated financial statements contained appropriate disclosures; - Interview of the accounting principles and methods and in Notes 6 and 8 of the Notes to the consolidated accounts.
+We assessed the reasonableness of the assumptions used in the calculation models, based on the Group's experience, its regulatory and economic environment and the consistency of these assumptions taken as a whole; - goodwill is subject to recoverability tests carried out at each inventory date in accordance with the methods described in section 3.1.1 of the accounting principles and methods and in Note 2 to the consolidated accounts.
+We examined the conditions for performing these impairment tests, as well as the cash flow projections, assumptions used and sensitivity tests, and we ensured that the notes to the consolidated financial statements contained appropriate disclosures; - financial assets and derivative instruments are recognised and valued in accordance with the methods described in sections 3.2.1 and 3.3 of the accounting principles and methods and in Notes 6 and 8 of the Notes to the consolidated accounts.
 We reviewed the consistency of the classification applied with the documentation prepared by the Group.
 We assessed the appropriateness of the methods used for depreciating equity instruments classified as available for sale assets, and verified their proper application.